fauna/fauna-js/README.md

 }
 ```

-The following example shows how to set the `linearized` and `max_contention_rertries` headers object to a Client instance:
+The following example shows how to set the `linearized` and `max_contention_retries` headers object to a Client instance:

 ```typescript
 const client = new Client({